indiejames/vscode-clojure-debug/readme.md

 After installing the extension in VS Code you need to add The nREPL debug middleware to your project.
 If you are using leinengen the best way to do this is through a custom profile.
 For a description of profiles see the [leiningen profiles documenation](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md).
 You can do this by adding the following to the profiles in your project.clj file or to profiles.clj.
+Modify the path to the tools.jar file as appropriate.

 ``` clojure
 {:debug-repl {:resource-paths ["/Library/Java/JavaVirtualMachines/jdk1.8.0_45.jdk/Contents/Home/lib/tools.jar"]